-Like the Beijing propagandists who studied the1936 Berlin games and turned to Albert Speer Jr. for helpful Olympic design hints, some people seem
+Like the Beijing propagandists who studied the1936 Berlin games and turned to Albert Speer Jr. for helpful Olympic design hints, some people seem oblivious to Godwin's Law.

 It never seems to have dawned on the producers of Expelled that invoking Hitler can lose more than internet arguments.
 Blaming science for the holocaust , Ben Stein's neo-creationist 'documentary', styles Darwinism its 'necessary' cause, and commending the film, Intelligent Design advocate David Klinghoffer insists